The best ways to remove limescale

-Commercial household limescale cleaners are listed first for a very good reason – they’re almost always the fastest and most effective way to remove limescale – just head to the cleaning aisle next time you’re doing your shopping.
+These are listed first for a very good reason – they’re almost always the fastest and most effective way to remove limescale – just head to the cleaning aisle next time you’re doing your shopping.

 Simply follow the instructions on the bottle of whichever brand you’ve chosen, making sure it’s suitable to use on the affected area, and away you go.
-The downside of household limescale cleaners, however, is that they can be expensive, not 100% effective and also not great for the environment.
+The downside of this option, however, is that it can be expensive, not 100% effective and also not great for the environment.
 And while it is possible to scrub most limescale off surfaces in kitchens or bathrooms with these standard cleaning products, if applied incorrectly these can cause lasting damage.

 Natural limescale remover